The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 Anuradhapura - Thuparama and Buddhist flag

-Thuparama and Buddhist flag
+Thuparama and the Buddhist flag

 Fluttering all over the Anuradhapura site – and indeed all over Sri Lanka – are colourful flags characterized by six vertical bands.
 The five colours and the composite of all five colours symbolized in the sixth band are said to represent the six colours of Siddhartha Gautama’s aura which came from his body at the moment he attained Enlightenment and became the Buddha.